riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 ### To enter a container
 You must enter the container to edit it, make sure the container is running.
 To enter an existing docker container in bash:

-	docker exec -it <container name> bash

-The "bash" command tells docker to put us into a bash shell of the container.
-This is the same place we were when we created the container from our image.

-### To check running containers only:
+#### check running containers only:

 	docker ps

-### To check running and non running containers:
+If it is not running you can check all containers with this command:

 	docker ps -a

-### To start a container:
+In order to start your container:

 	docker start <Container ID>

-### To stop a container:
+In our case we would use:

+	docker start my_container

+To enter the contianer:

-	docker stop <Container ID>
+	docker exec -it <container ID> bash

+The "bash" command tells docker to put us into a bash shell of the container.
+This is the same place we were when we created the container from our image and like before the _-it_ command gives us an interactive terminal window to work with.

 ## Copying files to your container:
 This might be easier with one terminal tab opened to your local host and another tab in the container.